MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 Close all pages.

-Exercise \#4 Using the inventory movement journal to initialize stock levels in a warehouse
+Exercise \#4Â Using the inventory movement journal to initialize stock levels in a warehouse
 -------------------------------------------------------------------------------------------

-*Objective: Initialize stock levels in a warehouse by using movement journals.*
+*Objective: Initialize stock levels in a warehouse by using movement journals.*Â

 USMF company has some inventory opening balance for one of its products and is it necessary to add to that stock.
 There are no specific purchase order